UST-MICO/docs/setup/cicd.rst

 CI/CD Pipeline
 ==============

-Describes setup of a Continous Integration and Continous Deployment Pipeline with Kubernetes, Jenkins, and Docker hosted on Microsoft Azure.
+Describes setup of a Continous Integration and Continous Deployment Pipeline with Kubernetes, Jenkins, and DockerHub.

 .. role:: bash(code)
     :language: bash